zarqman/scheddy/README.md

 Scheddy will shutdown upon receiving an `INT`, `QUIT`, or `TERM` signal.

 There is a default 45 second wait for tasks to complete, which should be more than enough for the tiny types of tasks at hand.
+Tasks may also check for when to stop work part way through.
+This may be useful in iterators processing large numbers of items.
+See Task Context above.

 ## Compatibility
 Used in production on Rails 7.0+.
-Gemspec is set to Rails 6.0+, but such is untested.
+Gemspec is set to Rails 6.0+, but such is not well tested.

 ## Contributing